RomainBitard/recipes/src/pages/recipes/japanese-hokkaido-milk-bread.md

 Proof the dough in a lightly oiled bowl for about 1 hour to 1.5 hours or until doubled in size.
 At the end of proofing, the dough should pass the poke test.

-### Shaping

 Line a sheet tray with parchment paper.

-Punch down and divide the dough into 9 pieces.
-Shape them into balls and place them onto the sheet tray with 1 inch space between.
-Put the sheet tray in the fridge for 10 minutes.
-This will help make the dough a little less sticky and easier to shape and wrap.
+Punch down and divide the dough into 3 pieces.
+Shape them into balls and let rest for 10 minutes.

-Flatten the dough ball into a circle shaped wrapper with a rolling pin.
-Make sure the edges are thinner than the center.

-Scoop 1 tbs of pork filling onto the center of the dough.
-Imagine your circle dough is an analog clock.
-Fold the 12 and 6 o'clock edges to meet, and then pinch together.
-Repeat with 9 and 3 o'clock.
-Then 10:30 and 4:30, and 1:30 and 7:30.
-Pinch all edges together to seal the seams.
-Make sure the bun is completely sealed so the filling doesn't leak out during the bake.
-Place the wrapped bun seam-side down.
+Roll dough ball into a 9x3 inch rectangle.
+Roll the rectangle down starting from the short side, so it forms a log.
+Pinch the seams to seal and close.
+This will prevent the dough from unravelling in the oven.

 Repeat with the rest of the dough balls.
-Then place filled and sealed dough balls seam-side down with 1 inch space between.
+Then place rolled dough seam-side down in bread pan.

+Preheat your oven to 350°F.

-Let rise for 20-30 minutes until they’re doubled in size and poofy.
+Let rise for 30-45 minutes or until they’re doubled in size and poofy.

-Preheat your oven to 360°F.

 Make egg wash by whisking together **1 whole egg & a splash of whole milk** thoroughly.

 Lightly brush the tops of the buns with egg wash right before putting them in the oven.
 It'll give them a nice shine.

 Bake in a preheated 350°F oven for 25-30 minutes until the tops are golden brown.
-Let cool for 30 minutes to prevent spilling hot liquid on yourself.
-Let cool for 15 minutes if you really can't wait.
+Let cool for 30 minutes to prevent the bread from getting gummy.